 message property

-An annotatedCodeLocation object MAY contain a property named message whose value is a string that describes the significance of this location within a particular context.
+An annotatedCodeLocation object MAY contain a property named message whose value is a string containing a plain text message (§3.10.2) that describes the significance of this location within a particular context.

 kind property

 An annotatedCodeLocation object MAY contain a property named kind whose value is a string that categorizes the location.